Manage Medical Conditions with Medical Nutrition Therapy

 Manage Pre-Diabetes, PCOS, & Metabolic Syndrome

 A routine of regular, healthy meals and enjoyable physical activity is your best defense when it comes to managing these conditions.
-As a nutritionist, fitness specialist, and wellness coach, I can help you do this in a way that is enjoyable and sustainable!
+We can help you do this in a way that is enjoyable and sustainable!

-I do not work with people who have Type 1 diabetes, gestational diabetes, or Type 2 diabetes that requires multiple medications.
-If you have one of these diagnoses, I recommend Hope Damon, Registered Dietitian and Certified Diabetes Educator, in New London (603-526-2078) or Concord Hospital’s Diabetes Education Program.
+We do not work with people who have Type 1 diabetes, gestational diabetes, or Type 2 diabetes that requires multiple medications.
+If you have one of these diagnoses, we recommend Hope Damon, Registered Dietitian and Certified Diabetes Educator, in New London (603-526-2078) or Concord Hospital’s Diabetes Education Program.

 Eat Well with Celiac Disease and Gluten Intolerance